 The one place you should definitely go?
-A safe, secure shelter in a modern, reinforced concrete building [source: Stanford].
-(Although designated shelters in places like churches and schools should be taken advantage of as well.)
+A safe, secure shelter in a modern, reinforced concrete building.
+(Although you should take advantage of designated shelters in places like churches and schools, as well.)

 Well, that's all fine and good, you might think, if you have the time to get to your nearest shelter.
 But if you're currently standing in the middle of your home and watching a tornado approach, you're probably looking for something quicker.
 And we guess you're not appreciating this wordy introduction before answering the question at hand.
 So, let's get to the point.

 A bathtub can be a safe place to find shelter at home.
 However, this comes with a few conditions.
 If your bathroom is one of the most interior places of your house, go for it.
 But if your bathroom or bathtub is on (or even in a room with) an exterior facing wall — or if there are outside-facing windows — best to leave it for a more secure space.
 The idea is that you want to have as many walls between you and the tornado as possible, so interior rooms are best [source: Austin].
 (Think closets or laundry rooms, usually snugly fit in the house.)
 Do try to cover yourself with cushions or heavy blankets to shield yourself from debris.

 So, while it's not a foolproof plan — remember that bathtubs aren't inherently heavy enough to stand firm no matter what — sheltering yourself in the tub is a good idea if your bathroom is windowless and located in your home's interior.

 Last editorial update on Apr 18, 2019 03:10:36 pm.